How to get your Ontario Security Guard License with a Criminal Record

 - A Schedule 1 Offence (offence involving a child) under the Criminal Records Act

-- More than three (3) offences prosecuted by indictment, each with a prison sentence of two (2) years or more.
+- More than three (3) offences were prosecuted by indictment, each with a prison sentence of two (2) years or more.

 How often do I need a criminal record check once I obtain my security guard license?